aleksandrzhiliaev/omnipay-advcash/README.md

 * Advcash

 For general usage instructions, please see the main [Omnipay](https://github.com/omnipay/omnipay) repository.
-See also the [Nixmoney Documentation](http://info.nixmoney.com/en/integration)
+See also the [Advcash Documentation](https://advcash.com/en/solutions/developers/)

 ## Example
 1. Purchase: